postandcourier/infant-mortality/one-main-text.md

 Among blacks in some rural counties, infants die at rates triple that of whites, mirroring infant death rates in such impoverished countries as Vietnam.
 Worldwide, infant mortality rates are considered a bellwether for a country’s overall health.

 Saving money is one of the key motivators behind the state’s desire to improve infant health.
 That’s because Medicaid in South Carolina pays for more than half of all births every year.
-The issue is so complicated that the state would not calculate how much it spends each month on babies in neonatal intensive care because the information was not “readily available.”
+The issue is complex.
+When asked to calculate how much it spends each month on babies in neonatal intensive care, the state declined.
+Its explanation: the information was not “readily available.”

 Eight of South Carolina’s 46 counties don’t have an obstetrician, a physician who specializes in care for women during pregnancy and childbirth.
 Two other counties have only one part-time specialist.
 This leaves patients with little or no ability to get vital health care needed during their pregnancies.